apache/hudi/rfc/rfc-45/rfc-45.md

 **Case 2: Indexer fails while writer is inflight**

 Writer will commit adding log entries to the metadata partition.
-Indexer will fetch the last instant for which indexing was done from `.index.inflight` file.
-It will start indexing again from the instant thereafter.
+However, table config will indicate that partition is not ready to use.
+When indexer is re-triggered, it will check the plan and table config to figure out which MDT partitions to index and start indexing for those partitions.

 **Case 3: Race conditions**